 - 1. Create a track JSON file and mapping files as described above and place them in a separate folder in the rally-tracks repository.
 Please also add a README file in this folder which contains licensing information (respecting the licensing terms of the source data).
 Note that pull requests for tracks without a license cannot be accepted. - 2.
 Upload the associated data so they can be publicly downloaded via HTTP.
-The data should be compressed either as .bz2 (recommended) or as .zip. - 3.
+The data should be compressed either as .bz2 (recommended) or as .zip.
+Also, don't forget to upload the "-1k" data files to support test mode properly. - 3.
 Create a pull request in the rally-tracks Github repo.